 Remember the audit is designed to be a random snapshot of many nurses' practice within your workplace, so you should try to observe more than

-two or three (2 or 3) nurses whenever that is possible.
-This will be more of a challenge for small departments with only one or two (1 or 2) rooms.
+two or three nurses whenever that is possible.
+This will be more of a challenge for small departments with only one or two rooms.
 Avoid audits that observe only new nurses or only experienced nurses.
 With each audit, consider whether you are observing a range of nursing experience and consider whether this reflects the usual mix of nursing experience in your workplace.
-Your set of 10 audits should be representative of the diversity of your workplace.
+Your set of ten audits should be representative of the diversity of your workplace.

-Some standards include practices which must be performed in the correct sequence of procedural steps.
-You should focus on one (1) nurse when observing these practices, for example complete stages of surgical hand antisepsis technique from the sink to the gown trolley, and/or from the gown trolley to the instrument table.
-It is very important to observe different nurses for each of the 10 audits with this standard to ensure that your results are representative of your diverse workplace.
+Some standards include practices which must be performed in the correct sequence of procedural steps – for example, complete stages of surgical hand antisepsis technique from the sink to the gown trolley and/or from the gown trolley to the instrument table.
+You should focus on one single nurse when observing these practices.
+It is very important to observe different nurses for each of the ten audits with this standard to ensure that your results are representative of the diversity at your workplace.

 Non-routine or emergency procedures are not appropriate times to conduct the practice audit.
-Observe more than two or three (2 or 3) nurses whenever that is possible.
+Observe more than two or three nurses whenever that is possible.
 Avoid audits that observe only new nurses or only experienced nurses.
 With each audit, consider whether you are observing a range of nursing experience and consider whether this reflects the usual mix of nursing experience in your workplace.
-Your set of 10 audits should be representative of the diversity of your workplace.
-An exception is when standards include practices which must be performed in the correct sequence of procedural steps.
-In these instances, you may focus on one (1) nurse when observing these sequential practices, for example the complete surgical scrubbing technique from the sink to the instrument table.
-It is very important to observe different nurses for each of the 10 audits with this standard to ensure that your results are representative of your diverse workplace.
+Your set of ten audits should be representative of the diversity at your workplace.
+An exception is when standards include practices which must be performed in the correct sequence of procedural steps – for example, the complete surgical scrubbing technique from the sink to the instrument table.
+You may focus on one nurse when observing these sequential practices.
+It is very important to observe different nurses for each of the ten audits with this standard to ensure that your results are representative of the diversity at your workplace.

-Each standard should be audited on 10 separate and diverse occasions.
+Each standard should be audited on ten separate and diverse occasions.
 You should try to provide a wide snapshot of nurses' practice within your workplace in many different surgical lists, clinical situations and teams.
-Consider the results you get when you conduct 10 audits in one (1) week compared with 10 audits in one (1) month – the first example will provide you with a narrow snapshot of practices (not representative and potentially biased) while the second example will provide you with a wider snapshot of practices and is likely to represent more of the diversity in your workplace.
+Consider the results you get when you conduct ten audits in one week compared with ten audits in one month – the first example will provide you with a narrow snapshot of practices (not representative and potentially biased) while the second example will provide you with a wider snapshot of practices and is likely to represent more of the diversity in your workplace.

 Score practices as non-compliant as and when you observe them.
 Patient and staff safety are paramount at all times and practice audits are no different in this respect.
 You should be prepared to speak up if you observe practices that compromise patient or staff safety.
 Consider whether non-compliant practices are likely to compromise patient or staff safety.
 It may require immediate intervention or it may require corrective instruction.
 For example, you may observe a nurse at the scrub sink without protective eyewear.
 You could observe until the nurse approaches the instrument trolley and prepares for direct patient care.
 If the nurse has not yet corrected their practice and the circulating nurse has not noticed and provided assistance, you should intervene.
 You would then score the practice as non-compliant.

 A general rule of observational audits is that you cannot audit practices that you do not observe.
-In most instance, it is preferable for you to leave the practice un-scored and wait to observe the practice again - in this way you will score it based on the nurse's practice (what the nurse does - their real practice), not the nurse's knowledge (what the nurse knows - their ideal practice).
-In some instances, you might be able to ask the nurses what they did when you were not looking however, it would not be acceptable to ask the nurse what they did before you arrived in a room for the audit.
-For example, you might ask how the nurse poured the prep solution into the un-sighted bowl, or you might read the specimen label yourself and check if the nurse has completed it correctly.
+In most instances, it is preferable for you to not score the practice and wait until you can observe the practice – in this way you will score it based on the nurse's real practice (i.e. what the nurse actually does), not on what the nurse's knowledge (i.e. what the nurse knows or their ideal practice).
+In some instances, you might be able to ask nurses what they did when you were not looking; however, it would not be acceptable to ask nurses what they did before you arrived in the room for the audit.
+For example, you might ask how the nurse poured the prep solution into the unsighted bowl, or you might read the specimen label yourself and check if the nurse has completed it correctly.
 Another example would be to ask the nurse about the previous scrub techniques and agents to audit whether the nurse has been compliant with scrub duration and has been consistent with the use of agents.

-When a nurse's practice deviates from the accepted standard it is considered non-compliant and scored ZERO (0).
+When a nurse's practice deviates from the accepted standard it is considered non-compliant and scored as zero (0).
 Generally, this score is not influenced by the reason for the nurse's non-compliance.
 As auditor, you could make a note of the reason so that management can take action.
-For example, "plastic aprons not available".
-This may explain to management why the nurses were non-compliant for the month that the equipment was out of stock.
+For example, 'plastic aprons not available'.
+This may explain to management why the nurses practice was non-compliant for the month that the equipment was out of stock.

-Whenever the nurse performs surgical hand antisepsis (SHA), they will use EITHER the traditional surgical hand scrub (SHS) with running water, OR they will use the waterless technique with alcohol-based hand rub (ABHR).
-Both of these techniques are acceptable, and when performed correctly, they are considered compliant practice.
+Whenever the nurse performs surgical hand antisepsis, they will use EITHER the traditional surgical hand scrub (SHS) with running water, OR they will use the waterless technique with alcohol-based hand rub (ABHR).
+Both of these techniques are acceptable and, when performed correctly, they are considered compliant practice.
 Therefore, the criteria for the observed technique should be scored 1 when the nurse's practice is compliant.
-The criteria for the other technique (the technique you did not observe), should be scored ZERO (0).
-This is the only EXCEPTION to the NA rule (the reason for this exception is related to the excel formulas).
+The criteria for the other technique (the technique you did not observe), should be scored zero.
+This is the only exception to the NA rule (the reason for this exception is related to the excel formulas).
 See also Instructions, FAQ 13, Scenario 6 and Scenario 7.